NickPTaylor/nlp-document-analysis/docs/03-advanced-pdf-parsing.md

 ## Conclusion

-It is possible to infer PDF section heading by manipulating the metadata available from the PDF encoding.
+It is possible to infer PDF section headings by manipulating the metadata available from the PDF encoding.
 It is considerably more challenging to traverse the section hierarchy of PDF documents than HTML documents.
 The method described herein requires assumptions and interpretations in order to infer what text is a section heading and what the hierarchy is.
 In contrast, markup tags make this explicit in HTML documents.
 For section-by-section processing of a PDF document, human inspection and interpretation would be required for each document of study i.e. to determine likely section heading heights.